thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>Dual links from R1 to SW1 and SW2
 <br>Equal-cost routes on R1

 So R1 is doing load balancing, in a sense.
-Messing with my HSRP plans.
+Messing with my HSRP plans when pinging 192.168.1.1 from the desktop nodes.

 Some traffic goes to SW2 (STANDBY) ❌